-Engineering new weapons in the fight against juvenile diabetesJune 6th, 2011 in Diseases, Conditions, Syndromes /
+Engineering new weapons in the fight against juvenile diabetesJune 6, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Engineering researchers at Rensselaer Polytechnic Institute are combining automation techniques from oil refining and other diverse areas to help create a closed-loop artificial pancreas.
 The device will automatically monitor blood sugar levels and administer insulin to patients with Type 1 diabetes, and aims to remove much of the guesswork for those living with the chronic disease.